 ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction

-Keywords: Speech-to-Speech, Spoken Dialogues, LLM, benchmark, RL, RLAIF, GRPO
+Keywords: speech-to-speech, spoken dialogues, LLM, benchmark, evaluation, judge, RL, RLAIF, GRPO

 Abstract: Speech-to-Speech (S2S) models have shown promising dialogue capabilities, but their ability to handle paralinguistic cues—such as emotion, tone, and speaker attributes—and to respond appropriately in both content and style remains underexplored.
 Progress is further hindered by the scarcity of high-quality and expressive demonstrations.
-To address this, we introduce a novel reinforcement learning (RL) framework for paralinguistic-aware S2S, ParaS2S, which evaluates and optimizes both content and speaking style directly at the waveform level.
-We first construct ParaS2SBench, a benchmark comprehensively evaluates S2S models’ output for content and style appropriateness from diverse and challenging input queries.
-It scores the fitness of input-output pairs and aligns well with human judgements, serving as an automatic judge for model outputs.
-With this scalable scoring feedback, we enable the model to explore and learn from diverse unlabeled speech via Group Relative Policy Optimization (GRPO).
+To address this, we introduce a novel reinforcement learning (RL) framework for paralinguistic-aware S2S, ParaS2S, which evaluates and optimizes both response content and speaking style directly at the waveform level.
+We first construct ParaS2SBench, a benchmark that evaluates the naturalness of input–output pairs in terms of content and speaking style using expressive and challenging queries.
+For the automatic judge, we propose a PolyTone training strategy and a multi-stage framework, preventing the style hallucination of end-to-end audio LLM judging.
+Our judge correlates well with human preferences and is scalable, enabling the model to interact and learn from unlabeled speech via RL.
 Experiments show that existing S2S models fail to respond appropriately to paralinguistic attributes, performing no better than pipeline-based baselines.
-Our RL approach achieves a 11% relative improvement in response content and style’s appropriateness on ParaS2SBench over supervised fine-tuning (SFT), surpassing all prior models while requiring substantially fewer warm-up annotations than pure SFT.
+Our RL approach (ParaS2SAlign) achieves an 10% relative improvement in the appropriateness of response content and speaking style on ParaS2SBench over supervised fine-tuning (SFT), surpassing all prior models while requiring substantially fewer paired demonstrations than pure SFT.
+Our findings highlight the need for a scalable and accurate automatic evaluator for speech-to-speech interaction.

 Primary Area: applications to computer vision, audio, language, and other modalities